Nanjing Yangtze River Bridge

 The bridge was completed and open for traffic in 1968.
 It was the third bridge over the Yangtze after the Wuhan Yangtze River Bridge and the Chongqing Baishatuo Yangtze River Bridge.
 It was the first heavy bridge designed and built using Chinese expertise.

 Suicide site

 According to state media, the Nanjing Yangtze River Bridge surpassed the Golden Gate Bridge as the most frequent suicide site in the world, with more than 2,000 suicides estimated by 2006.

+People who have survived the jump have had severe consequences including paralysis, organ damage, broken bones and lifelong pain.
+Many assume that the jump will cause instant death, but it isn't uncommon for jumpers to die from other causes, such as drowning or hypothermia after hitting the cold waters.